zcash/zips/zip-####-KISZ.rst

-  Zcash Foundation, a US-based non-profit corporation Halvening a regularly-scheduled discontinuity where the rate of ZEC issuance halves, expected first in roughyl October 2020 then next in roughly October 2024
+  Zcash Foundation, a US-based non-profit corporation Halvening a regularly-scheduled discontinuity where the rate of ZEC issuance halves, expected first in roughly October 2020 then next in roughly October 2024

 Abstract